TresAmigosSD/SMV/README.md

 *Note:* multiple value columns may be specified.

 ## dedupByKey Operations
-The `dedupByKey` operation elimenate duplicate records on the primary key.
+The `dedupByKey` operation eliminate duplicate records on the primary key.
 It just arbitrarily picks the first record for a given key or keys combo.

 Given the following srdd dataset: